Premise 1: The Bible is a reliable source for Near East history

 Critics used to believe … the Old Testament simply could not be reliable because they felt that over a long period of time the Old Testament writings would have been changed, altered, edited or corrupted.

 But then … in 1947, the Dead Sea Scrolls were discovered.
 These scrolls contained, among other writings, every book in the Old Testament (except Esther).
 Until the Dead Sea Scrolls were found, the earliest copy of the complete Old Testament was from A.D.
-900. Scholars compared this copy with the Dead Sea Scrolls (produced around 1,000 years earlier) and found that the Old Testament had been handed down accurately through the centuries.
+900. Scholars compared this copy with the Dead Sea Scrolls (produced around 1,000 years earlier) and found that the Old Testament had 95-98% accuracy and had been faithfully transcribed.

 The historical books of the Old Testament are as accurate historical documents as any that we have from antiquity and are in fact more accurate than many of the Egyptian, Mesopotamian, or Greek histories.
 These Biblical records can be and are used as are other ancient documents in archaeological work